OluwadareLab/DiCARN_DNase/README.md

 └── exponential_linear_model_-0.4.Rdata
 ```

-The output interaction frequency file in `.tsv` format can then be adopted for various use.
+The output interaction frequency file in `.tsv` format can then be adopted for various uses.
 A useful example as relating to the DiCARN-DNase project is converting the file to `.coo` format and running it through the Hi-C data preprocessing pipeline earlier discussed (Examples are made available in the `DNase` subdirectory of the `dicarn_project_data` availabe on our [Zenodo repository](https://zenodo.org/records/14009742).
-This data is then concatenated with the GM12878 data for traning our DiCARN-DNase per cell line.
+This data is then concatenated with the GM12878 data for training our DiCARN-DNase per cell line.